-The manager of the facility is Dr. Terri Bruce.
+The director of the facility is Dr. Terri Bruce.
 Dr. Bruce holds bachelor’s degrees in Chemical Engineering and Applied Biology from the Georgia Institute of Technology.
 She has over 12 years of industrial experience, including process design engineering and product development.
 She received her doctorate in Biological Sciences in 2009 from Clemson University, specializing in Cell Biology.
 In addition, Dr. Bruce has over 9 years of teaching experience at the collegiate level and was a former recipient of the Clemson University Outstanding Teaching Assistant of the Year Award.

 Rhonda Reigers Powell